 At the very beginning of the movie the directors introduced us to the main characters of the movie – Bill Milner as Will, a sheltered son of a family with strict religious views called the Plymouth Brethren.
 We first see Will reading from the Bible on a street corner while his exact opposite, Will Poulter as Lee Carter, is filming a piracy version of Sylvester Stallone‘s First Blood in the local cinema.
 By the seventh minute of the movie, in which the boys meet in a school hallway, we get to know the various aspects of their lifestyles, a writing feature that is indicative of good character development — another plus of the movie’s features.

-Lee Carter being a wild trouble maker, bullies Will at first, probably sensing his shyness.
-He takes the notebook of Will’s (Which the boy draws amazing pictures; his only way to entertain himself since his religion forbids music, movies and television amongst other things.) and teases him to get it back.
+Lee Carter, being a wild trouble maker, bullies Will at first, probably sensing his shyness.
+He takes Will’s notebook in which the boy draws amazing pictures, his only way to entertain himself since his religion forbids music, movies and television among other things.
+Lee teases Will to get it back.
 Their wrestling gets them in more trouble and soon they are awaiting a greater fate in front of the Headmaster’s office.
-One very nervous Will who probably never had to sit there before and a calm Lee who even uses the nerviness of Will to cheat him, taking his father’s watch in return for taking the blame.
+One very nervous Will, who probably never had to sit there before, and a calm Lee who even uses Will’s nervousness to cheat him, taking Will’s father’s watch in return for taking the blame.

-When the filming begins, we get to enjoy a series of wild stunts involving catapults and water cannons and of course, Will.
+When the filming begins, the viewer is treated to a series of wild stunts involving catapults and water cannons and, of course, Will.
 He does an incredibly good job as a stunt man, enjoying the tasks inherent with the adventure for Lee’s video.
 Both young actors fit their roles well and it’s probably their talent and energy that makes the scenes what they are, lively and enjoyable.
-Lee and Will form a bond together and even become blood brothers.
-But as we witness their friendship becoming stronger and stronger, we get to see and another emerging characteristic; how boys can become so casually cruel.
+Lee and Will form a bond and even become blood brothers.
+But, as their friendship becoming stronger and stronger, the viewer gets to see another emerging characteristic; how boys can become so casually cruel.